HMT Bedfordshire: Construction

 Bedfordshire was built as a commercial fishing trawler by Smith's Dock Company of South Bank, North Yorkshire, England.
-Launched at Teesside on 17 July 1935, she was completed in August 1935 and turned over to her owners, Bedfordshire Fishing Company of Grimsby, managed by H. Markham Cook Ltd. Bedfordshire was 162.3 ft long, with a 26.7 ft beam.
+Launched at Teesside on 17 July 1935, she was completed in August 1935 and turned over to her owners, Bedfordshire Fishing Company of Grimsby, managed by H. Markham Cook Ltd. She carried the fishing number GY196.
+Bedfordshire was 162.3 ft long, with a 26.7 ft beam.

 The Admiralty acquired Bedfordshire for anti-submarine duty in August 1939.
-Converted for service as a naval trawler, she was armed with a 4-inch gun, machine guns, and depth charges.
+Converted for service as a naval trawler, she was armed with a BL 4-inch Mk VII naval gun, machine guns, and depth charges.

-Service in British waters
+Operational history

+Britain

 Following completion of her conversion in December 1940, HMT Bedfordshire undertook anti-submarine patrols and escort duty off the southwest coast of England and in the Bristol Channel.
 She served in this capacity throughout 1941 and early 1942.

-Situation in American waters deteriorates
+United States

-After Germany declared war on the United States on 11 December 1941, German U-boats quickly became a deadly threat on the East Coast.
+Following Nazi Germany's declaration of war against the United States on 11 December 1941, German U-boats quickly became a deadly threat on the East Coast.
 The United States Navy was ill-prepared to defend against submarine warfare, and U-boats found it easy to pick off commercial shipping vessels, which travelled unescorted.
 The onslaught began with Operation Drumbeat when 35 Allied ships were sunk by U-boats off the American coast in January 1942.

-In March 1942, the Royal Navy sent 24 converted trawlers, including Bedfordshire, to assist the United States Navy with anti-submarine patrols along the East Coast.
+In March 1942, the Royal Navy sent the HMT Bedfordshire, and a further 24 converted trawlers, to assist the United States Navy with anti-submarine patrols along the East Coast.
 Bedfordshire, commanded by Lieutenant Russell Bransby Davis, RNR, was assigned to the Fifth Naval District, headquartered at Naval Station Norfolk.
 She operated out of Morehead City, North Carolina, primarily in sectors two and three, where she patrolled the waters surrounding the Outer Banks while U-boats continued to terrorize local shipping.

-Service on the American coast

 On 16 April 1942, Bedfordshire along with HMT Lady Elsa, HMS Tourmaline, and USS Roper conducted patrols in sector two.
 Bedfordshire and Tourmaline assisted USS Stringham in the search for survivors of a sunken tanker in sector two on 17 April.